 - FISDAP Scheduler gets students' clinical internship schedules online where educators, clinicians, preceptors, and students can all view and interact with the live calendar.
 Students pick and sign up for their own shifts from what is available. - FISDAP Skills Tracker documents learning, reports achievements and growth, and aids program accreditation and self-study.
-After each patient contact, students document their experience on the FISDAP website.
+After each laboratory skill and patient contact, students document their experience on the FISDAP website. - Each class period will include a simulation scenario for the on-duty student team.
+All students are required to complete an Electronic Patient Care Report (ePCR) for the simulation on FISDAP.
+The on-duty team will complete the ePCR indicating skills completed and students observing the simulation will document the ePCR indicating skills observed.

 Required basic laboratory competencies are listed below.
 These requirements must be completed prior to any live patient encounters.
-At least two (2) evaluations must be completed on you by an instructor while you complete the following skills:
+At least one (1) evaluation must be completed on you by an instructor or preceptor while you complete the following skills: